Kimaiyoo/test/README.md

         Implement error handling mechanisms on both frontend and backend to handle unexpected errors gracefully.
         Validate user input on the frontend to ensure data integrity and prevent common security vulnerabilities.

 ### Submision

-        Submit the link to your GitHub repository for evaluation through the GitHub Classrooms assignment .
+        Submit the link to your GitHub repository for evaluation through the GitHub Classrooms assignment.